AndyButland/UmbracoMapper/ReadMe.md

 #### Further Property Mapping Overrides

-Another PropertyMapping field allows you to map properties from related content.
+Another PropertyMapping field allows you to map properties from **related content**.
 Say for example your document type contains a content picker - the value of this will be an integer representing the Id of another IPublished content instance (or the IPublishedContent itself if you have the [Umbraco Core Property Editor Converters](https://our.umbraco.org/projects/developer-tools/umbraco-core-property-value-converters) installed).
 You can provide an override here to tell the mapper to map from a particular property of that instance instead.

 The following example maps a string property on the view model called 'LinkToPage' to the 'Url' property of an IPublishedContent picked using a content picker for the current page.